AndieWill510/tinydoor/Options/015-they-said-ok.md

 ## Move

-Borrow the sentence if you need it: "That should not have had to be a trial."
+Borrow the sentence if you need it: "That shoudn't have been a trial."
 Say it about one truth you carried too carefully.
 Then imagine, even for ten seconds, a room answering with okay instead of argument.

 ## Mercy